cyrilou242/cyrilou242.github.io/_posts/2024-09-08-cs50-game-with-libgdx-0-pong.markdown

   // just before drawing
   viewport.apply();
   ```
   - A viewport controls how we see the game.
 It’s like a window from our world into the game world.
-The viewport controls how big the game “window” is and how it’s placed on our screen.
+  The viewport controls how big the game "window" is and how it’s placed on our screen.
 There are many kinds of viewports.
   The `FitViewport` ensures that no matter the size of our window, the full game will always be visible.
   The parameters determine how large our visible game world will be in game units.
   The viewport uses the width and height `WORLD_WIDTH = 432;` and `WORLD_HEIGHT = 243;` this correspond to the game units.